quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 0xff04de1b                   | min_ack_delay     | {{nego}}
 {: #transport-parameters title="Addition to QUIC Transport Parameters Entries"}

+When this document is approved, IANA is requested to assign a permanent allocation of a codepoint in the 0-63 range to replace the provisional codepoint described above.

+## QUIC Frame Types

-The following frame types should be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.
+The following frame types have provionsally be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.

 Value      | Frame Name          | Specification
 -----------|---------------------|-----------------
 0xaf       | ACK_FREQUENCY       | {{ack-frequency-frame}}
 0x1f       | IMMEDIATE_ACK       | {{immediate-ack-frame}}
 {: #frame-types title="Addition to QUIC Frame Types Entries"}

+When this document is approved, IANA is requested to change the registration to a permanent allocation of these frame types with the values described above.

 --- back